STAFF REPORTS

 LU659 Brothers and Sisters,

-• $200 Contractor Coupon- Our Contractor Coupon program is in full swing!
-Funded by IBEW LU659 and NECA (Oregon Pacific Cascade Chapter) LMCC funds, this LIMITED-TIME offer provides $200.00 in free electrical work to the first fifty (50) participants.
+- $200.00 Contractor Coupon: Please share our Contractor Coupon opportunity by sending those interested to our website @ ibew659.org and have them click on the $200.00 in free electrical work button.
+This is funded by IBEW LU659 and NECA (Oregon Pacific Cascade Chapter) LMCC funds.
+This LIMITED-TIME offer provides $200.00 in free electrical work.
 Simply fill out the form on our website and follow the instructions.
 We hope this test run proves successful so we can expand the program, strengthening relationships between contractors and the public.

 In solidarity,